titan000001/TitanASMStudio/README.md

     |_|   |_| \__| \__,_||_| /_/   \_\ |____/ |_|  |_|
 ```

-TitanASM is a high-performance, hybrid development environment designed specifically for **Compiler Design** and **Computer Architecture** students.
-It combines the raw power of a C++ backend with the intuitive interface of a C# Studio.
+TitanASM is a high-performance development environment designed for **Compiler Design** and **Computer Architecture** education.
+It features a high-speed C++ backend for assembly and simulation, integrated with a clean C# Studio for a seamless development experience.

 ---